 About this guide:

-This guide lists how many slices and how many cups of rough-chopped, medium-diced or finely diced (minced) onion you get from different-sized whole onions.
-The tables below allow you to easily calculate how many onions of what size you need to get however many cups of chopped onion you need.
+This guide lists how many slices and how many cups of sliced, rough-chopped, medium-diced or finely diced (minced) onion you get from different-sized whole onions.
+The tables below allow you to easily calculate how many onions of what size you need to get however many cups of cut onion you need.

 Different onion cuts:

-- sliced
+- sliced crosswise (to get rings)

 - rough-chopped